zenml-io/zenml/docs/book/component-guide/annotators/argilla.md

 You can access information about the datasets you're using with the `zenml annotator dataset list`.
 To work on annotation for a particular dataset, you can run `zenml annotator dataset annotate <dataset_name>`.
-What follows is an overview of some key components to the Argilla integration and how it can be used.
+This will open the Argilla web interface for you to start annotating the dataset.

 #### Argilla Annotator Stack Component